 It’s too easy to lose perspective.
 We say that we want balance, to be healthy, happy, spend time with our families.
 So, what does it take to he healthy and happy?
 Working more hours?
 Buying more stuff?
 I bet not.

 If you were queried about what it would take to get in balance, many items on this list would likely pop up: take great vacations, get more sleep, eat well, reduce junk food intake, set goals, drink more water, have routine check-ups and the appropriate tests that go with your age, exercise regularly, relax more, be loved, have great relationships with family, friends, spouse, partner, reduce stress, laugh more, learn more, find time for self, and play.
 Easy list to put together.
 The problem is, most of us are all talk and little action.

 You need a break.
+Today may be the perfect one–the one with your name on it.
 What do you need to say to yourself to get it?
 To allow yourself that break for renewal, for surrounding yourself with things/people that inspire, support and relax you.

-No where does it say that everyone, everything will stop so that you can recharge.
+Now, where does it say that everyone, everything will stop so that you can recharge?
 Nope, you’ve got to say, “I need to stop, I need to refill and refuel myself.”

 Too often, we think everything we do is important, necessary and critical to success.
 Some things are, but not all.
 Many think that they are dispensable.
 Do you?
 If you answer “yes”, think again.